miguelm18/HealthCare-Platform/README.md

 Welcome to the HEALTHCARE-PLATFORM...
 The following steps must be completed in order to have the web application working properly:

+Make sure you have the most up to date project
+        "git pull origin main"  no quotations

 1. NAVIGATE TO YOUR TERMINAL
-    Type "git --version" to see if you have git installed
+    Type "git --version" to see if you have git installed no quotations

 2. Navigate To my repository and copy the clone url
-    Go to terminal and type "git clone https://github.com/miguelm18/HealthCare-Platform.git"
+    Go to terminal and type "git clone https://github.com/miguelm18/HealthCare-Platform.git" no quotations then type "git init" no quotations
 3. Add The Extensions From The Picture

 4. COPY AND PASTE THE FOLLOWING LINES ONTO THE TERMINAL TO ENTER Your Identity and be able to commit under your name